patrick-mcgreal-dev/cv/src/markdown/cv.md

 - Expand the web app with functions that were previously only available is the desktop version
 - Make improvements to an online payment application
 - Add features to the desktop application

+## A few non-commercial projects I've worked on

+-

 ## Some of the technology I work with